qq2638622037-glitch/chatgpt-research-relay/docs/pressure-tests.md

 ## 4. Validation and packaging

-Both Skill folders passed `quick_validate.py` and the official `package_skill.py` validation.
+Both Skill folders passed `quick_validate.py` and `package_skill.py` validation.

-Final installation artifacts:
+Validated local package outputs were created as:

 - Dispatcher: `dist/dispatcher/skill.zip`
 - Worker: `dist/worker/skill.zip`

+The public `v1.0.0` GitHub Release currently distributes them as:

+- `research-dispatcher-v1.0.0.zip`
+- `research-worker-v1.0.0.zip`

+Whether those renamed public Release ZIP files are accepted directly by the live ChatGPT Skills upload flow has not yet been verified.
+This is part of the first real E2E installation test.

 No example scripts or unused asset files remain in either package.